Microbrewit/microbrew-it-frontend/README.md

-microbrewit-frontend
+Microbrew.it Frontend
 ====================

+This repository contains the web frontend for Microbrew.it.

+| The Application
-The web-frontend for Microbrew.it
+The Microbrew.it frontend is an Angular.js application that acts as a GUI for the Microbrew.it API.